RQWorldblender/io_scene_numdlb/README.md

 5. Select `Save User Settings` in the lower left and close the window.

-6. If installing the animation importer script: it needs an additional module named `bitio.py`, which is provided in the 'modules' directory.
-This file must also be installed for the animation importer script to work properly, and other add-ons that need to use it will also have access to it.
-The model importer script does not use it; if only this will be installed, `bitio.py` does not need to be installed.

-7. Alternate install method: Navigate to the add-ons directory (location depends on OS and setup, see <https://docs.blender.org/manual/en/dev/getting_started/installing/configuration/directories.html> to find out where) at `./scripts/addons/`.
+6. Alternate install method: Navigate to the add-ons directory (location depends on OS and setup, see <https://docs.blender.org/manual/en/dev/getting_started/installing/configuration/directories.html> to find out where) at `./scripts/addons/`.
 If this directory hierarchy does not exist, create it.
-Copy both of the Python scripts and the `modules` directory to the add-ons directory.
+Copy both of the Python scripts to the add-ons directory.
 Proceed to step 2 and continue, or press the `F8` key to reload scripts if Blender is already open.

 ## Removal
 1. Open Blender and select `File -> User Preferences -> Add-ons`.